Risk Management | | Claudio Tartaglia | 5 min read

 Building Resilience: A Practical Framework for CPOs

-Resilience isn't a single initiative.
-It's a capability stack built across four interconnected layers.
-Here's where procurement leaders should focus attention:
+Resilience is not a single initiative.
+It is a capability stack built across four interconnected layers.
+Here is where procurement leaders should focus attention:

 • Supplier diversification with teeth.
 Dual-sourcing policies mean nothing if the second supplier sits in the same geography or depends on the same logistics corridor.
-Map your supply base for concentration risk, country, port, and carrier level.
+Map your supply base for concentration risk at country, port, and carrier level.
+The Deloitte CPO Survey found that maintaining active alternative sources is the most effective risk mitigation strategy, cited by 74% of respondents.

 • Scenario planning as standard practice.
 Run disruption simulations quarterly, not just after an incident.
 Identify your top 10 single points of failure and stress-test each one with a named contingency plan.

 • Sustainable sourcing as a resilience lever.
-Suppliers with strong environmental and labor practices are statistically more stable over the long term.
-Sustainable procurement best practices and resilience aren't competing priorities, they reinforce each other.
+Suppliers with strong environmental and labor practices tend to be more stable over the long term.
+Sustainable procurement and resilience are not competing priorities.
+They reinforce each other.

 • Digital infrastructure that connects the chain.
 Resilience requires visibility.
 Digital transformation for procurement teams, from ERP integration to supplier portals, is the connective tissue that makes every other strategy work.